faa406/MasteringSQLforData/README.md

 # MasteringSQLforData

-This repository is a structured, self-paced SQL learning roadmap designed to build foundational to advanced SQL skills for data roles including Data Analyst, Data Scientist, and Data Engineer.
+This repository is a personal learning resource to master SQL for data analysis.

-The goal is to gain proficiency in querying, manipulating, and analyzing data using SQL, aligned with real-world business use cases and interview expectations.
-This repository tracks weekly progress with concepts, structured exercises, and hands-on project work.
+It contains a structured 4-week roadmap from basics to advanced topics, practical exercises, and project ideas.
+The focus is on building strong SQL skills to extract, manipulate, and analyze data effectively.

 ---

-## 🔹 4-Week SQL Learning Plan
+## Overview

+SQL (Structured Query Language) is the foundational skill for querying and managing data stored in relational databases.
+This repository guides you through a progressive learning path with clear weekly goals:

-### Week 1: SQL Fundamentals (Data Retrieval)
+- Week 1: SQL Basics

-> Objective: Understand databases and learn how to retrieve and summarize data using core SQL operations.

-#### Topics:
+- Week 2: Intermediate SQL & JOINs
-- Basic SQL syntax
+- Week 3: Advanced SQL & Window Functions
+- Week 4: Complex Queries with CTEs and Subqueries

+By following this roadmap, you will be able to write efficient SQL queries, perform complex data transformations, and prepare data for further analysis in Python or other tools.

+---

+## Weekly Breakdown

+### Week 1: SQL Basics

-- Understanding tables, rows, columns, primary keys, and foreign keys
+- Understand relational database concepts: tables, rows, columns, keys
+- Learn basic CRUD operations:
+  - SELECT, INSERT, UPDATE, DELETE
-- SELECT, FROM, WHERE, ORDER BY
+- Filtering data with WHERE, DISTINCT, ORDER BY
-- DISTINCT
 - Aggregations: COUNT, SUM, AVG, MIN, MAX
-- GROUP BY and HAVING
+- Grouping data using GROUP BY and filtering groups with HAVING
-- Filtering and sorting logic

-#### Practice:
-- Write and execute basic SQL queries on public platforms such as LeetCode, SQLZoo, or Mode Analytics.
+- Practice simple queries on online platforms or sample datasets

 ---

-### Week 2: Intermediate SQL (Joins & Data Modeling)
+### Week 2: Intermediate SQL — JOINs and Combining Data

-> Objective: Learn how to combine and query data from multiple tables and understand relational data models.

-#### Topics:
-- Relational database concepts
+- Understand relational databases and table relationships
-- INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL OUTER JOIN, CROSS JOIN
+- Master JOIN types: INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL OUTER JOIN
-- Subqueries (correlated and non-correlated)
+- Write subqueries and nested queries
-- Set operations: UNION, INTERSECT, EXCEPT
+- Use set operations: UNION, INTERSECT, EXCEPT

-#### Practice:
-- Multi-table joins and relationship-based queries
+- Practice complex multi-table queries
-- Self joins and conditional joins
-- Subquery-based filtering and aggregation

 ---

-### Week 3: Advanced SQL (Window Functions & Logic)
+### Week 3: Advanced SQL & Optimization

-> Objective: Develop advanced querying skills using window functions, conditional logic, and string/date manipulation.

-#### Topics:
+- Learn Common Table Expressions (CTEs) using WITH clauses
-- Window Functions: ROW_NUMBER(), RANK(), DENSE_RANK(), LAG(), LEAD()
+- Advanced window functions: ROW_NUMBER(), RANK(), DENSE_RANK(), LAG(), LEAD()
-- Partitioning data using PARTITION BY
-- CASE statements and IF logic
+- Use CASE statements and conditional logic in queries
-- String manipulation (e.g., CONCAT, TRIM, LENGTH)
+- Work with date/time and string functions
-- Date/time functions and arithmetic
+- Understand basic indexing and query optimization concepts
-- Common Table Expressions (CTEs)
-- Query optimization basics (conceptual): indexes, execution plans

-#### Practice:
-- Real-world scenarios using advanced queries
-- Time-based comparisons
-- Ranking and lag/lead across partitions
+- Practice writing efficient and readable queries

 ---

-### Week 4: Capstone Project – SQL Analysis on Real Dataset
+### Week 4: Complex Queries with CTEs and Subqueries

-> Objective: Apply all learned concepts to a real-world dataset and simulate an analytics use case.

-#### Project:
-- Choose dataset (e.g., e-commerce, COVID-19, online retail from Kaggle)
+- Deepen knowledge of CTEs and subqueries
+- Solve real-world analytical problems requiring multi-step queries
+- Combine aggregation, filtering, window functions, and joins in complex scenarios
+- Build a mini project using a real-world dataset (e.g., Kaggle e-commerce or COVID-19 data)
-- Perform data exploration, aggregation, and reporting using SQL
+- Create data summaries and dashboards by writing SQL queries
-- Design and execute complex multi-step queries using JOINs, CTEs, window functions
-- Document queries, outputs, and insights in a Jupyter Notebook or markdown file

 ---

-## 🔹 Structured SQL Practice Sections

-This section includes categorized SQL problem sets with clear use cases and schemas for direct practice and mastery.
+## Practice Examples: Window Functions & Analytical Queries

-### 1. Window Functions
+### Window Functions

-Functions: ROW_NUMBER, RANK, DENSE_RANK, LAG, LEAD

-Example Scenarios:
+- **ROW_NUMBER()**: Assign sequential row numbers within partitions
+- **RANK()** and **DENSE_RANK()**: Assign ranks with and without gaps
+- **LAG()** and **LEAD()**: Access previous or next rows in ordered partitions

+**Example exercises:**
-- Top-N employees per department
+- Top N employees per department
 - Latest order per customer
-- Monthly revenue comparisons
-- Stock price next-day analysis

-### 2. Partitioning (PARTITION BY)

-Use cases:
-- Salary ranking within departments
-- Rolling average order value per customer
-- First purchase flags
-- Spend increase detection per customer

-### 3. Common Table Expressions (CTE)

-Use cases:
-- Top customers per month
-- Second highest transaction
-- Days with sales over thresholds
-- High earners by department
+- Ranking students by exam score

-### 4. Joins

-Join Types: INNER, LEFT, RIGHT, FULL OUTER, CROSS JOIN

-Use cases:
-- Orders with customer & product info
-- Products never sold
-- Manager and employee mappings
-- Category-wise revenue

-### 5. Subqueries

-Types: Scalar, Correlated, EXISTS/NOT EXISTS

-Use cases:
-- Customers with above-average spend
-- Second highest salary
-- Customers who ordered all products
-- Departments with only one employee

-### 6. Aggregations & Grouping

-Use cases:
-- Revenue per product/category
-- Orders per customer per year
-- Most popular product each month
-- Customers with highest order frequency
+- Comparing monthly revenues

 ---

-## 🔹 Interview Preparation: Core SQL Theory Questions

-- **What types of joins are there?**
-- **What is a primary key vs. a foreign key?**
-- **What is normalization and why is it important?**
+### Common SQL Concepts and Questions

+- Types of JOINs and their use cases
+- Primary keys and foreign keys explained
-- **What aggregate functions are commonly used?**
+- Aggregate functions overview
-- **What's the difference between LEFT JOIN and LEFT OUTER JOIN?**
+- Differences between LEFT JOIN and LEFT OUTER JOIN
-- **What is a CTE and when should you use it?**
+- Basics of database normalization and its purpose

 ---

-## 🔹 Notes
+## Suggested Approach

-- This repository is built for **personal learning and progression tracking**.
-- Weekly folders will contain SQL scripts, query notebooks, and markdown files documenting learnings and practice.
-- Final project folder will include data, queries, and insights from the capstone analysis.
+- Dedicate time each week to theory, practice, and mini exercises
+- Write and test queries using a SQL environment or online playground
+- Keep notes of challenging concepts and revisit them
+- Gradually build complexity from single-table queries to multi-table analytics
+- Document your learning progress and key query patterns in this repo

 ---

-## 📁 Repo Structure (Planned)
+## Final Notes

+This repository is a personal study guide and reference to track SQL mastery for data analysis roles.
+It will serve as the foundation before moving to statistics, Python, and data projects.

+---

+*Start practicing SQL basics from tomorrow and update this repo regularly with notes, queries, and exercises.*